 God’s mission as it unfolds in the New Testament has a significant ecclesial component.
 Therefore thinking theologically about church planting has great potential for encouraging and equipping church planters.

-BACKGROUNDDale and Ann have served in Japan since 1984, living in Nagoya, Sendai, and Tokyo.
-From 1984-2004 (20 years) they were with ReachGlobal (EFC of America).
-Since 2004 they have served with the EFC of Canada Mission (EFCCM).
+BACKGROUNDDale and Ann have served as missionaries in Japan since 1984, living in Nagoya, Sendai, and Tokyo, planting three EFC churches.

 Ann and Dale met while seminary students at Trinity Evangelical Divinity School in greater Chicago, Illinois, USA.
 Ann holds an M.A. in Christian Education, and Dale an M.Div. (missions emphasis) and a Ph.D. (systematic theology), all earned at TEDS.
 They were married in 1981 while seminary students.
 Their three adult children live in the USA.